-By the time the games rolled around in Victoria in 1994, mascots’ back stories were becoming ever more elaborate.
-Klee Wyck the orca whale spawned a popular children’s book which introduced characters including Hagema the evil witch, who kidnapped Klee Wyck’s brother and stole her Commonwealth Games medal.
+By the time the games rolled around in Victoria in 1994, mascots’ backstories had become more elaborate.
+Klee Wyck, the orca whale, spawned a popular children’s book that introduced characters, including Hagema, the evil witch, who kidnapped Klee Wyck’s brother and stole her Commonwealth Games medal.
 (Spoiler alert: They all lived happily ever after!)

-While Kuala Lumpur 1998 was a celebration of the nation’s culture in the shape of Wira the orangutan, the Manchester Games four years later saw a different approach taken with the arrival of Kit.
+While Kuala Lumpur 1998 was a celebration of the nation’s culture in the shape of Wira, the orangutan, the Manchester Games four years later saw a different approach taken with Kit’s arrival.
 As a Devon Rex cat, Kit wasn’t styled after an animal that had an obvious link to the host city, but his back story instead reflected his Mancunian roots.